 If you’re second guessing going to an event or gathering, stop and think, “will I be disappointed, or regret not going?”
 If your answer is yes, then take the leap and go!
 If your answer is no, then maybe this event isn’t exactly in line with your interests in the first place.

-For me, it was important that I go to this event because I had never really celebrated International Women’s Day.
+For me, it was important that I go to the Latinx Collective's International Women's Day Brunch in Oakland because I had never really celebrated International Women’s Day.
 Also, it’s been important for me to try and delve deeper into my Latin roots.
 Yes, I speak Spanish and eat Mexican food almost every day, but my experience is not the same as everyone else’s.
 I feel that learning from other Latinx people is just another way to feel more empowered in my own chingona skin.
-In hindsight, I would have regretted not having had the chance to chat with these powerful chicas's about their lives and points of view.
+In hindsight, I would have regretted not having had the chance to chat with these powerful chicas' about their lives and points of view.

 2. Weigh the Pros and Cons